A person can usually return to most daily activities within a few hours of donating blood. There are a few ways to help the body recover.

 Certain foods and drinks, for example, can help with recovery from blood donation.
 Also, there are some activities to avoid immediately afterward.

 In this article, we look at how long recovery takes, what to do after donating, what to avoid, possible adverse effects, and when to see a doctor.

 During a standard donation a person donates whole blood.
 It contains red cells, white cells, platelets, and plasma.

-After donating whole blood, a person often sits and relaxes for about 15 minutes.
-An attendant may offer water, juice, or snacks to help prevent or address any fatigue or dizziness.
+After donating whole blood, a person often sits and relaxes for about

 When the person feels ready, they can return to most of their usual activities, often within a few hours.

 The body makes around 2 million red blood cells every second.
 Still, it may take a few weeks to replace the pint of blood drawn during a donation.
 In the meantime, few people feel any effects of the lack of blood.

 Donating blood lowers levels of key nutrients the body.
 By eating and drinking certain foods, a person can help their body recover.

 The blood contains iron, and each donation may cause the body to lose 200–250 milligrams of the mineral.

 Eating iron-rich foods can help replenish levels of the mineral in the blood.
 Foods that contain plenty of iron include: